I Think I’m Married to a Sociopath

 If you believe you’re married to a sociopath and you’re unhappy, talking to a Durham divorce lawyer can give you some fresh insight into your situation and help you identify your options.

-Since antisocial personality disorder is generally untreatable, and most sociopaths don’t make the emotional connections necessary to facilitate changes in behavior, you may find that divorce is a good option for you.
-Your spouse’s disorder may have an impact on child custody and other aspects of your divorce, and your Durham divorce lawyer can help you deal with each new issue as it arises.
+Since Antisocial Personality Disorder is generally untreatable, and most sociopaths don’t make the emotional connections necessary to facilitate changes in behavior, you may find that divorce is a good option for you.
+Your spouse’s behavior may have an impact on child custody and other aspects of your divorce, and your Durham divorce lawyer can help you deal with each new issue as it arises.

 • Fox 50